The Library

 How to Apply It

 Open your banking app today.
 Set up an automatic transfer of 10% of your next paycheck to a savings or investment account the moment it arrives.
-Don't wait until the end of the month to save whatever's left — there will never be anything left.
-Start there.
+Don't wait until the end of the month.
+There will never be anything left.

 Who Should Read This